 - Reset password if your client accepts.

-- Scroll down and reset the password of particular user.
+- Scroll down and reset the password of a particular user.

-- Enter your new password and confirming it.
+- Enter your new password and confirm it.

 4. Check Outlook offline mode status

 Due to a change in some network connection or starting in offline mode unintentionally the outlook might appear offline to users.
 It is important to enable it in online mode.
 Follow these steps to enable Outlook online.

 - Open the Outlook application.

 - Look at the bottom right corner of the outlook window and click on the “disconnected” message which appears on the screen.